Foxandxss/angular-tips/source/_posts/2013-09-02-experiment-decorating-directives.markdown

 </body>
 ```

 A more complicated directive.
-It receives a name via attribute and we display it on the template with an exclamation mark.
+It receives a name via an attribute and we display it on the template with an exclamation mark.

-We got it but we really need to run a function to log how many times a user has clicked in the directive.
+We got it but we really need to run a function to log how many times a user has clicked on the directive.
 That means that we need to extend our isolated scope and link function.
 Let's go:

 ```javascript foo_decorator.js
 app.config(function($provide) {